BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. You will store an SSKR share in your Home Storage Locale, usually along with your Secondary Signing Device (by default: a Passport), if it's in regular usage.
 2. [  ] Choose Primary Storage Locale
    1. Ideally, this should be a bank safety deposit box.
 But, if you don't have one, choose the most secure location you can think of outside of your house.
-   1. You will store an SSKR share in your Primary Store Locale, might store your Secondary Signing Device (by default: a Passport) if it's not in regular usage, and possibly other backup material
+   1. You will store an SSKR share in your Primary Store Locale as well as a variety of other backup material.
 3. [  ] Choose Secondary Storage Locale
    1. This may be a somewhat less secure locale that your Home Storage Locale and your Primary Storage Locale.
    1. Options include your work, your parent's house, or a trusted friend's house.
-   1. You will only store backups at your Secondary Storage Locale: an SSKR share and possibly other backup material
+   1. You will store an SSKR share in your Primary Store Locale as well as a variety of other backup material.

 **Suggested Resilience Improvement: Use Cloud Backup.** Optionally, prepare encrypted cloud storage that will allow you to back up some minimal textual data in case of a physical disaster.
 Bitwarden's "Secure Notes" feature is one methodology.